sketchfab/unreal-plugin/README.md

 # Sketchfab plugin for Unreal Engine

+:warning: We are currently working on a version for the release of Unreal Engine 5.0 (the latest version of the Sketchfab plugin is only compatible with Unreal Engine 5.0 **Early Access**).

 **Unreal Engine plugin to export and import models to and from Sketchfab**

 * [Installation](#installation)